CoLRev-Environment/search-query/docs/source/translate.rst

 ..
    TODO
-   also desribe how to translate to list format (flag/option for to-string methods)
+   also describe how to translate to list format (flag/option for to-string methods)

 .. code-block:: python
    :linenos: